Introduction

 Frequently asked questions (FAQs)

 RICS has engaged with numerous stakeholders on leasehold reform.
 We set out responses to some of the most frequently asked questions here, which will be updated periodically.
-These were correct as of 30 July 2024
+This page was last updated 7 August 2024, please be aware that there may have been changes since that date.

-The simple answer is no – apart from the amendments to the Building Safety Act.
+The simple answer is no – apart from the amendments to the Building Safety Act 2022.

 The previous government’s impact assessment worked off the assumption of the reforms starting to become effective between 2025 and 2026.

 However, the reforms will likely require substantial secondary legislation and guidance ahead of implementation.
-Some measures will also require such as those on commonhold may also require consultation.
+Some measures will also require consultation, such as those on commonhold.

 At the moment it is not possible to say.
 The code currently has Secretary of State approval and it will depend on the priorities of the government.